openstack/openstack-ansible/doc/source/install-guide/app-advanced-config-affinity.rst

-Three hosts are assigned to the `shared-infra_hosts` group, OpenStack-Ansible ensures that each host runs a single database container, a single memcached container, and a single RabbitMQ container.
-Each host has an affinity of 1 by default, and that means each host will run one of each container type.
+Three hosts are assigned to the `shared-infra_hosts` group, OpenStack-Ansible ensures that each host runs a single database container, a single Memcached container, and a single RabbitMQ container.
+Each host has an affinity of 1 by default,  which means that each host runs one of each container type.

-You can skip the deployment of RabbitMQ altogether.
-This is helpful when deploying a standalone swift environment.
-If you need this configuration, your ``openstack_user_config.yml`` would look like this:
+If you are deploying a stand-alone Object Storage (swift) environment, you can skip the deployment of RabbitMQ.
+If you use this configuration, your ``openstack_user_config.yml`` file would look as follows:

 .. code-block:: yaml